salesforce/ImageOptimization/README.md

 ### How is the Optimization Actually Accomplished? ###

-The heavy lifting is done by 6 different binary applications: [advpng](http://advancemame.sourceforge.net/doc-advpng.html), [gifsicle](https://www.lcdf.org/gifsicle/), [jfifremove](https://lyncd.com/files/imgopt/jfifremove.c), [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](http://advsys.net/ken/utils.htm), [pngquant](https://pngquant.org/).
+The heavy lifting is done by 7 different binary applications: [advpng](http://advancemame.sourceforge.net/doc-advpng.html), [gifsicle](https://www.lcdf.org/gifsicle/), [jfifremove](https://lyncd.com/files/imgopt/jfifremove.c), [jpegtran](http://jpegclub.org/jpegtran/), [optipng](http://optipng.sourceforge.net/), [pngout](http://advsys.net/ken/utils.htm), [pngquant](https://pngquant.org/).

-The JAVA code calls out to these binaries and using the appropriate ones for the image format.
+The JAVA code calls out to these binaries and uses the appropriate ones for the image format.
 The code does this twice.
-For some reason passing in an already optimized image will result in a few bytes reduction the second time it is optimized.
+For some reason, passing in an already optimized image will result in a few bytes reduction the second time it is optimized.

 For converting the images we use 3 binaries: [ImageMagick](http://www.imagemagick.org/), [cwebp](https://developers.google.com/speed/webp/docs/cwebp), [gif2webp](https://developers.google.com/speed/webp/docs/gif2webp).